d-uzlov/k8s-homelab/torrents/qbittorrent/readme.md

 # that can open the web-ui without password.
 # For example: 10.0.0.0/16,1.2.3.4/32
 #
-# At the very least it should contain main IP of the node
+# At the very least it should contain k8s pod network, to allow k8s to perform liveness check
-# where qBittorrent will be running
-# or else k8s will not be able to perform liveness check and will constantly restart the app.
+# or else k8s will constantly restart the app, and ingress will be unavailable.
 #
 # Set to your LAN CIDR for passwordless access in LAN.
 # Set to your public IP for passwordless access via NAT loopback.
-auth_whitelist=
+auth_whitelist=10.201.0.0/16
 EOF
 ```